alexsmn/vcpkg-sandbox/bug-1/README.md

 Vcpkg will start installing QT5, even if it was installed globally.
 Then it will fail.

 Watch `c:\vcpkg` directory created unexpectedly.

+## Install

+`install.bat` produces details logs by instructing Vcpkg to run CMake with `--trace-expand` command-line option.
+Required the [pull request](https://github.com/microsoft/vcpkg/pull/12877) has to be merged at first.

+## Patch

+Apply `vcpkg-qt5-base.patch` for Vcpkg itself to fix the specific scenario.